textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 </txp:if_category>
 ~~~

-Enter some searches and click the category links to see how this gives you appropriate sub-headings for search results and category list pages.
+Enter some searches and select the category links to see how this gives you appropriate sub-headings for search results and category list pages.

 ### Textpattern tag attributes